 Horse racing in Louisiana resumed at three of the four tracks in June 2020.
 The fourth track resumed racing in November 2020.
-As described in Note 1, the Trust authorized change in medical benefits due to COVID-19.

 During 2021 and 2022, while the pandemic continued, certain restrictions on travel and access to public facilities was eased.
+As a result, the Trust experienced increases in revenue which were equal to prepandemic levels.
 New variants of the coronavirus continue to appear, but management of the Trust is cautiously optimistic that future impacts on financial results will continue to minimize.